 - SEVIS Fee.
 All new students applying for F-1 or J-1 status — with the exception of those currently studying in the U.S. — must pay a SEVIS fee ($200 for F-1 status).
 Click here for instructions for paying the fee.

-- Entering the U.S. You cannot enter the U.S. more than 30 days prior to the start date printed on your I-20 form.
+- Entering the United States.
+You cannot enter the United States more than 30 days prior to the start date printed on your I-20 form.
 At the U.S. port of entry, you must present your I-20 form (or DS-2019 for J-1 status) and your passport with a valid visa stamp.

-- If you are already in the U.S. and need to transfer your F-1 student status, please carefully read these instructions.
+- If you are already in the United States and need to transfer your F-1 student status, please carefully read these instructions.

-- For information about the summer between two programs, click here.
+- For information about the summer between two programs, visit here.

-- If you are in the U.S. under another status (such as H-1B), it is recommended that you depart the U.S. and return with a student visa.
+- If you are in the United States under another status (such as H-1B), it is recommended that you depart the United States and return with a student visa.
 For more information, please contact Mihwa Lee in the OISS to make the necessary arrangements.

-All students must be present beginning on Tuesday, September 3, 2019 to attend orientation, placement exams, ensemble auditions, and to meet with your academic advisor throughout the opening week.
+All students must be present beginning on Tuesday, September 8, 2020, to attend orientation, placement exams, ensemble auditions, and to meet with academic advisors throughout the week.

-You must inform Lauren Schiffer (firstname.lastname@example.org) in the Deputy Dean’s Office of any issues by June 1.
-Students who do not attend are subject to a fine ($500).
+You must inform the Deputy Dean’s Office by June 1 of any conflicts.
+Students who do not attend are subject to a $500 fine.

 All students must submit final transcripts* by July 1 to the Office of Admissions indicating the completion of prerequisite degrees.
-Students entering Yale’s Master of Music (M.M.) program must submit a final transcript indicating the completion of a bachelor’s degree.
-Students entering Yale’s Doctor of Musical Arts (D.M.A.) or Master of Musical Arts (M.M.A.) programs must submit a final transcript indicating the completion of a master’s degree.
-Students entering Yale’s Artist Diploma (A.D.) or Certificate in Performance programs must submit a final transcript indicating the completion of high school.
+Students entering the School of Music’s Master of Music (M.M.) degree program must submit a final transcript indicating the completion of a bachelor’s degree.
+Students entering the School’s Doctor of Musical Arts (D.M.A.) degree program or the Master of Musical Arts (M.M.A.) degree program must submit a final transcript indicating the completion of a master’s degree.
+Students entering the School’s Artist Diploma (A.D.) program or the Certificate in Performance program must submit a final transcript indicating the completion of high school.

 *You must have your final, official transcripts (sent directly from the school or transcript clearinghouse) mailed or emailed to our office.
 Our mailing address is listed below.
 If you expect that your transcripts will arrive after July 1, please alert us immediately by emailing email@example.com.